Overall Score 5.7 Represents average audio ecosystem compatibility score.

 , as many tend to believe that driver units of a bigger size automatically produce better sound quality.

-The Marshall Minor III's lowest frequency is at 20Hz, low-frequency response measures if and how well an audio device generates low frequencies that can be heard, and if it makes any changes to the signal while at it.
+Marshall Minor III's lowest frequency is at 20Hz, low-frequency response measures if and how well an audio device generates low audible frequencies and if it alters the signal on its way through.

 Jabra Elite 5's lowest frequency is at 20Hz, this means that

-Marshall Minor III's highest frequency is at 20000Hz, high-frequency response measures if and how well a particular audio component generates high audible frequencies and if it changes to the signal while at it.
+Marshall Minor III's highest frequency is at 20,000Hz, high-frequency response measures if and how well an audio device makes high recognizable frequencies and if it adjustments to the signal while at it.

 both devices produce equal treble

-The Marshall Minor III's battery life is 5 hours, these last less than 5 hours of listening which is considered average before recharge.
-A device's battery life is commonly given by the manufacturer, and with longer battery life, you get to use it for longer and requires fewer chargings.
+Marshall Minor III's battery life is 5 hours, these last less than 5 hours of listening which is considered average for a single charge.
+A device's battery life is usually given by the manufacturer, and with more battery hours, you get to use it for longer and have to charge the device less often.

 Jabra Elite 5's battery life is